-Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
-In addition, our product candidates, if approved, may not achieve commercial success.
-Our product revenue, if any, will be derived from or based on sales of product candidates that may not be commercially available for many years, if at all.
-Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
-Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
-We cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all, and the terms of any financing may adversely affect the interests or rights of our shareholders.
+Conducting clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval of GDA-201.
+In addition, Omisirge, and GDA-201, if approved, may not achieve commercial success.
+Our product revenue for the next several years, if any, will be derived from or based on sales of Omisirge.
+Accordingly, we will need to continue to rely on additional financing to achieve our business objectives or pursue a strategic transaction.
+Any strategic transaction or additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to commercialize our product.
+We cannot guarantee that a strategic transaction or any future financing will be available on terms acceptable to us, if at all, and the terms of any strategic transaction or financing may adversely affect the interests or rights of our shareholders.